gimm-institute/home/source/index.md

 #### :fontawesome-solid-chart-column:  Generating global scenarios

-> GIMM is developing a semi-structural multi-area model framework for a regular
+> GIMM is constructing a semi-structural multi-area model framework for a regular
 > production and dissemination of scenarios of global macroeconomic and
 > financial stress.
 The framework is designed to maintain a good balance
 > between solid theoretical consistency and empirical relevance.